 The Baroque architecture, in the Italian taste, is attributed to Nicolau Nasoni in view of its similarity of style to other works by him.
 According to Robert Smith, a specialist in his work, the architect is likely to have spent the years 1739 – 1743 on the construction of the house, or at least on its central façade and decoration.

-In addition to the Baroque splendour of the principal façade and the richness of the decorative detail, consisting of curved entablatures, pediments, pinnacles and statuary, the building is impressive for the mathematical precision of its layout and the regularity of its dimensions and their variation.
+In addition to the Baroque splendour of the main façade and the richness of the decorative detail, consisting of curved entablatures, pediments, pinnacles and statuary, the building is impressive for the mathematical precision of its layout and the regularity of its dimensions and their variation.

 The overall plan is a rectangle divided into two hollow squares, which create a number of wings and two courtyards interlinked by massive arches at ground level.
-The front courtyard is open on the fourth side, providing views of the principal façade, while the rear courtyard is closed, creating a central axis of perspective through the massive arches at ground level that pierces the entire building, cutting it in two and forming a harmonious perspective in the classical style.
+The front courtyard is open on the fourth side, providing views of the main façade, while the rear courtyard is closed, creating a central axis of perspective through the massive arches at ground level that pierces the entire building, cutting it in two and forming a harmonious perspective in the classical style.

-The principal floor is reached by double staircases which are repeated on the side elevations of the two courtyards, two on the west side and one on the east side, which accentuate the symmetry and Baroque rhythm of the decoration.
+The main floor is reached by double staircases which are repeated on the side elevations of the two courtyards, two on the west side and one on the east side, which accentuate the symmetry and Baroque rhythm of the decoration.

 Yellow granite is used in the construction of the double walls and masonry detail, while light chestnut wood is used in the doorcases, the carved plain or domed coffered ceilings and the heraldic pediments over the doors.

 The Winery buildings date from the 16th century and were incorporated into the House by D. Maria Coelho and her husband in 1655.
-They were subsequently extended to the west and east (in 1854 and 1856 respectively) to align them with the principal and rear façades of the House.
+They were subsequently extended to the west and east (in 1854 and 1856 respectively) to align them with theand rear façades of the House.
 The Winery consists of two longitudinal bodies running parallel to the House, marked by great purity of line broken by pilasters and attractive masonry detail around the first floor windows.

 Other agricultural buildings make up the rest of the complex, of which the most important are the so-called ‘Barrão’ (barn and toolstore) and the ‘Eira’ (threshing shed) to the south of the House, next to the fountain that for many years provided the water supply to the House.